indykish/dotfiles/README.md

 # WIP

-Need to write a bash script to all of the above gets done by clone this repo.
+Need to write a perl (or) bash script to all of the above gets done by clone this repo.